top of page

 sahana.jpg

-SAHANA DAS
+DR. SAHANA DAS

 Meghna began her formal training in Odissi under her mother, and guru, Smt.
 Sahana Das at the Nrityalaya Aesthetics Society in Singapore.
 Today, Meghna continues to receive training, guidance, and original choreographies from her mother and guru, who is an intrinsic part of Meghna’s dance career.